 4.1: Change of an employer

 The amendment limits the possibility of changing an employer – this will only be possible after six months from issuing the first employee card.
-This does not apply if you were fired by the employer.
+This does not apply to all situations* .
 For cards issued under a special migration programme, changes are permitted only after the end of the card’s validity.
 The possibility to switch from an employer to an employment agency will also be limited.

 The validity of an employee card will still end if a foreign national, after the end of the employment for which the employee card was issued, fails to give notice of a change of his/her employer within 60 days of the end of the employment, or if such a notice is regarded as a notice that has not been approved.